CCExtractor/Deluge-mobile-remote-client/README.md

 1. For making changes to the project, fork this repository using the green button on this page.

-2. Clone your fork or this repository, as applicable.
+2. Clone your fork or this repository, as applicable-

 ```bash
 git clone https://github.com/CCExtractor/Deluge-mobile-remote-client.git